MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/android.md

 ## 2. Create your app in the App Center Portal to obtain the App Secret

-If you have already created your app in the App Center portal, you can skip this step.
+If you've already created your app in the App Center portal, you can skip this step.

 1. Head over to [appcenter.ms](https://appcenter.ms).
 2. Sign up or log in and click the **Add new** button in the upper-right corner of the page, and select **Add new app** from the dropdown menu.